 uncanny, the awesome and the dreadful in middle American living rooms

 throughout the '50s and '60s - and on into eternity - Serling made this kind of entertainment acceptable fare for all.
 He got us to see that our lives were in thrall to powers beyond our control, that what was strange, bewildering, horrific for some was the normal course of things for others.
 Sometimes these moments of realization led to acceptance of human foibles; as often, they led to death and despair.

 Joey Ramone enjoys some Serling, 1977

 Of course Serling also helped the careers of writers Richard Matheson and Charles Beaumont (not to mention the countless actors and actresses that got their start on the show) for which we must be thankful.
 I read quite a few of these Bantam "Twilight Zone" paperbacks, originally published throughout the 1960s, as they were reprinted through the late 1970s and '80s.
-Of course I even tried my hand at my own versions of TZ stories.
+Of course I even tried my hand at my own versions of TZ stories when I was a pre-teen.
 Serling and "Twilight Zone" were indeed my introduction, my gateway, to all of horror fiction!

 Once again I'm asking my readers for help in ID-ing some forgotten horror novels.
 The following are descriptions which I've received in emails from folks eager to lay their hands upon tomes read long ago...